Itamar1567/GitHub_Actions_Manager/README.md

 ## Purpose
 This is a self learning project for myself to get familiar with REST API's and their usage
-## Function
+## Functions
-This application takes in a GitHub username as an argument and returns their recent activity, such as commits, commit messages, and commit URLs
+1. A user can input a GitHub username as an argument and receive the given user's recent activity, such as commits, commit messages, and commit URLs
+2. A user can view and change the status of a given repository, provided an access token is given
+3. A user can input a GitHub username as an argument and see all the given user's public repositories, or the user may provide a token and view the public and private repositories of the user whose token was given